Back to Tutorials

 });

-A heartbeat runs with no human watching, so a bad tool call has no one to catch it.
-Give scheduled agents the narrowest tool set that does the job, and lean on the evals from Part 7 to keep them honest — an unattended agent is exactly the one you most want automated checks on.
+A heartbeat runs with nobody watching, so a bad tool call has no one there to catch it before it does damage.
+Give scheduled agents the narrowest tool set that gets the job done, and lean on the evals from Part 7 to keep them honest — an unattended agent is exactly the one you most want automated checks on.

 Bonus: give the agent a goal, not just a prompt